Arathirk03/Razzy.js/README.md

 Main Features

-Only: The bot is programmed to only talk about things related to banking.
+Pyment related things only: The bot is programmed to only talk about things related to banking.
 If a user asks about something else, the bot will politely stay on topic.
 Smart Memory: Once you give the bot your email or a transaction ID, it remembers it.
 It won't keep asking you for the same information over and over.
 Strict Rules for Input: The bot checks if you are typing things correctly.
 For example, a Transaction ID must start with pay_ or it won't let you continue.
 It also checks if your email address looks real.
 Ticket System: If the bot cannot fix the problem, it creates a support ticket.
 It gives the user a Ticket ID and sends an email to both the user and the Razorpay team with a summary of the chat.